 Today nothing is left of the churchyard that surrounded the church, although the stone wall that enclosed the churchyard can still be made out in the terrain.

 AN IMPORTANT GATHERING POINT

-The sheep graze close by, nibbling the grass and the tender green shoots, a raven flies past and lets out a hoarse screech, but otherwise a visitor that arrives at this historic spot will be met by a silence that is almost deafening.
+The sheep graze close by, nibbling the grass and the tender green shoots, a raven flies past and lets out a hoarse screech, but, other than this, a visitor arriving at this historic spot is met by a silence that is almost deafening.
 The fells and the fjord which surround the church have not changed at all over the centuries.